Russia Services PMI puts in another strong month of growth, posting 55.9 in April, but slightly down from March

 Russia’s economy has been doing surprisingly well on the back of heavy war-related spending.
 The Central Bank of Russia (CBR) just revised up its growth forecast from a range of -1% to +1% to a range of all growth between 0.5% and 2%.
 The Economics Ministry also improved its outlook to 1.2% for this year.

-At the same time the Ministry of Finance said that the large deficit booked in the first quarter is about to go into surplus after the tax rules on oil revenue were changed on April 1, which will provide more money to continue the heavy spending.
+At the same time, the Ministry of Finance said that the large deficit booked in the first quarter is about to go into surplus after the tax rules on oil revenue were changed on April 1, which will provide more money to continue the heavy spending.

 “Strong business activity growth was sustained across the Russian service sector during April, according to the latest PMI data,” S&P said.
 “A further solid expansion in new orders contributed to resurgent activity, with firms also stepping up their hiring in response to greater business requirements.”